There are essentially two ways to handle stress, and nearly everyone leans toward one way or the other. It's all about stress management.

 #1 - The first way offers a short-term respite.
 It doesn’t require much thought.
-In fact, it’s often done as a reflex — an instant reaction against uncomfortable feelings and emotions.
+In fact, it’s often done as a reflex — an instant reaction against uncomfortable feelings and emotions, as a result going through a stressful situation.

 - Using drugs